 Prior to discussion of each item on the agenda, the presiding officer may call upon the town manager or such other appropriate person for the purpose of background presentation of the business to be discussed.
 Such presentation is not necessary for action to be taken, however.
 Presentations generally are given for the benefit of the audience, since key points and full explanation of each item is included in agenda packets.

-Citizens wishing to address the Council should sign up with the town clerk at the beginning of the meeting to be recognized during public comment.
+In Person: Anyone wishing to address the Council in person should sign up with the town clerk at the beginning of the meeting to be recognized during public comment.
 Speakers will be asked to limit comments to three minutes each.
 If several citizens are registered to speak on the same topic, the mayor or other presiding officer for the meeting will ask that citizens with similar concerns designate a single spokesman to convey those concerns, or the mayor will ask that citizens who have heard their concerns expressed by previous speakers simply abstain from repeating the same issues.

 Public comments generally are not acted upon at the time they are presented.
 After hearing comments, the Council may dispose of the matter as follows (receiving the comment does not imply approval, agreement, or consent):